jhmcstanton/jhmcstanton.github.io/posts/blog/2020-11-24-dependent-units.markdown

 ---
-title: Dependent Units
+title: Dependent Units of Measure
 ---

-Recently I have been thinking about what a simple implementation of dependent units would look like.
+Recently I have been thinking about what a simple implementation of dependent units of measure would look like.
 When working with a handful of values with various units it is easy to make a mistake with a calculation or conversion simply because they typically have a shared or similar underlying primitive type.
 The goal with this post is to make a simple module for working with values